enjaku4/rabarber/README.md

 ```
 This grants access to `index` action for users with `accountant` or `admin` role, and access to `destroy` action for `admin` users only.

-Please note that Rabarber does not provide any built-in data scoping mechanism as it is not a part of the authorization layer and is not necessarily role specific or has anything to do with the current user.
-The business logic can vary drastically depending on the application, so you're encouraged to limit the data visibility yourself, for example, in the same way as in the example above, where `accountant` role can only see paid invoices.

 You can also define controller-wide rules (without `action` argument):

 ```rb